Generalised Evasive Subspaces: Introduction

 Classically, this problem was studied by Crapo and Rota for the case where $U$ has trivial intersection with each element of $\mA$ and was called the {\it Critical Problem}.
 For this reason, we call the above stated problem the {\it Generalised Critical Problem}.

-More recently, generalisations of the Critical Problem have arisen naturally in finite geometry and rank-metric coding theory, in the form of {\it scattered} and {\it $h$-scattered} subspaces in connection with maximum rank distance codes.
-In this paper we seek to amalgamate these recent directions into one setting, and study them in a new way utilising combinatorial and geometric tools.
+More recently, generalisations of the Critical Problem have arisen naturally in finite geometry and rank-metric coding theory, in the form of {\it evasive} and {\it scattered} subspaces, which are connected to a wide variety of concepts as surveyed in \cite{lavrauw2016survey,bartoli2021evasive} and discussed in Section \ref{sub:1}, and {\it $h$-scattered} subspaces, which originally arose in connection with maximum-rank-distance codes (Section \ref{sub:2}).
+In this paper we seek to amalgamate and extend these recent directions into one setting, and study them in a new way utilising combinatorial and geometric tools.
 As we will show, this generalised setting also allows us to obtain new results towards other problems, namely the {\it covering radius} of rank-metric codes, {\it cutting blocking sets} and the related \emph{minimal} rank-metric codes.

 Our setup will be the following.
 Let $X$ be an $N$-dimensional vector space over a finite field $\fq$.
 Let $\mA$ be a collection of subspaces of $X$ sharing a common dimension.
 We wish to study the following question.